AlexMercedCoder/tutorialblog/content/blog/2023/11/11-apache-iceberg-spark-configurations.md

 #### Function Calls

-Similarly you can configure your Spark Session directly from your Scala or Python Spark scripts:
+Similarly, you can configure your Spark Session directly from your Scala or Python Spark scripts:

 **SCALA**